charlinetessereau/ContinuousActorCritic/README.md

 ## Results

-The model learns to:
-1. Navigate efficiently to the platform
+The model learns to navigate efficiently to the platform.
-2. Avoid walls
-3. Develop direct trajectories to the goal
-4. Adapt to different platform locations

 ## Contributing